formationbigdata/ranger_atlas/tutorial-2.md

 ![rajops-has-access-to-employee2-location](assets/images/beeline-rajops-employees2-access-location.JPG)

+You can go to ATLAS => Schema UI in SEARCH TAB to see that ssn and location from employee2 table have PII tag also.

+Now you see TAGS can be propagated.

 ## Summary

 Ranger traditionally provided group or user based authorization for resources such as table, column in Hive or a file in HDFS.